jonkykong/SideMenu/README.md

 */
 open var menuDismissOnPush = true

+/// Uses the menu dismiss animation even if pushing a view is not animated itself. open var menuAnimateDismissOnNonAnimatedPush = false

 /**
 The blur effect style of the menu if the menu's root view controller is a UITableViewController or UICollectionViewController.